mlearn14/GGS/_docs/GGS2_Tutorial.md

 4. Individual model processing
     - Subset model to desired spatiotemporal bounds
     - Regrid dataset to the common grid for model comparison
-    - Interpolate data from the surface to desired maximum depth
+    - Interpolate data to uniform one meter resolution intervals from the surface to desired maximum depth
-    - Calculate the depth average current velocity
+    - Calculate the depth averaged current velocity
     - Calculate magnitude of currents from u and v components
     - Compute the optimal path using the A* algorithm
     - Plot depth averaged current velocity data